Take A Tour Of The Most Beautiful College Campus In New York City

 We crossed over the quad and made our way to the south part of campus, which hosts Columbia's freshman dorms and Butler Library.
 To our left is John Jay Hall, a dorm.

 Many of Columbia's dorms are situated around a spacious lawn on the south end of campus.
-In the center is a bust of the first Dean of Columbia College.
+In the centre is a bust of the first Dean of Columbia College.

 We then walked through Butler, Columbia's main library.
 Not only do the columns evoke Greece and Rome, but the names on the facade are famous classical philosophers.